BrunaRihl/BarMix-Dublin/README.md

 No errors were found during the validation process using the official Jigsaw validator.
 ![Jigsaw validator - Css](/assets/images/css-validation.jpg)

+### Bugs

+#### Solved Bugs

+*  I started the project using Love Running as the template structure for my website, where I used float to position the content on the page.
+However, when developing the services section, I encountered difficulties as the contents started to overlap.
+As a solution, I decided to restart the code using the Flexbox layout model.
+I also redesigned the navigation bar and footer to maintain consistency, making it easier to build responsive pages.

+* During one of my sessions with my mentor, Jubril, he noticed that the services page and the form were not adapting ideally to small mobile screens.
+To address this, he suggested removing elements one by one from the code using Google DevTools to pinpoint the issue.
+Upon identifying the problem, I adjusted the margins, padding, and max-width within the media queries, successfully resolving the issue.

+#### Unsolved Bugs

+No unfixed bugs on the website.

 ## Technologies Used